Vladimir Ionesyan: Motives

 As the authorities rushed with the execution, Ionesyan's motives were not set in detail.
 Officially, the motive in the case was theft, which did not quite fit with Ionesyan's actions, since in half of the cases he did not take really valuable things lying in view and instead took a different trifle, which, in his opinion, could please Dmitrieva, and then gave them to her.
 Ionesyan's biographers do not have information about a difficult childhood, and, presumably, a detailed study of Ionesyan's childhood to find any factors that could explain his future crimes.
 During the interrogation, Ionesyan claimed that he was simply looking for money.
-The first murder he was motivated by the fact that due to a lack of money he was in a neuro-stressful state, but could not explain the reasons for subsequent murders.
+For the first murder, he was motivated by the fact that due to a lack of money, he was in a neuro-stressful state, but could not explain the reasons for subsequent murders.

-Researchers in the field of criminology, in particular the well-known anthropologist and sculptor Mikhail Gerasimov, came to the conclusion that Ionesyan belonged to the hysteroid type, and that he committed he crimes for self-affirmation, as he wanted to achieve universal recognition.
-This is confirmed by the fact that in the Orenburg Musical Comedy Theater Ionesyan, despite his vocal education, played second-class roles, but believed he deserved more.
-This was the main reason that in 1963 he moved to Moscow - to proven that he deserved better.
+Researchers in the field of criminology, in particular the well-known anthropologist and sculptor Mikhail Gerasimov, came to the conclusion that Ionesyan belonged to the hysteroid type and that he committed the crimes for self-affirmation, as he wanted to achieve universal recognition.
+This is supported by the fact that in the Orenburg Musical Comedy Theater Ionesyan, despite his vocal education, played second-class roles, but believed he deserved more.
+This was the main reason that in 1963 he moved to Moscow - to prove that he deserved better.

 There is also an opinion that Ionesyan was not a spree killer, for which the killing and suffering of the victims should be the main goal of the crimes, and the robbery, which was his main motive, and he only killed to eliminate witnesses.

 Murders

 Ionesyan never planned his crimes beforehand.
 Pretending to be a controller from Mosgaz or an employee of ZhEkA No. 13, he went to apartments, took reading from meters and checked gas burners.
 While choosing the place of the future robbery, he was guided not so much by the rich decoration of the apartment, but by the number of people in it.
 As a weapon he used a tourist hatchet, bought from GUM.
-Oustretched outer detail was the ushanka, which Ionesyan, unlike the overwhelming number of Muscovites, tied at the back of the head, and not on the top, which immediately gave investigators a tip to the fact that the killer was a non-resident.
+Outstretched outer detail was the ushanka, which Ionesyan, unlike the overwhelming number of Muscovites, tied at the back of the head, and not on the top, which immediately gave investigators a tip to the fact that the killer was a non-resident.
 Nevertheless, there are cases when Ionesyan put on a kepi instead of an ushanka.